crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/troubleshoot.md

 ## Interacting with the AppSec Component

 To test that the AppSec component is working correctly, you can send requests directly to it.
 A few things to know:
- - To speak to the appsec component, you need to have a valid remediation component API Key
+ - To query the appsec component, you need to have a valid remediation component API Key
- - The appsec component expects to receive some of the element in specific headers
+ - The appsec component expects to receive some of the elements in specific headers

-We are going to test that the appsec component detects correctly CVE-2023-42793, which is part of the [CISA virtual patching collection](https://hub.crowdsec.net), that should be installed for this to work (see `cscli appsec-rules list`). <!-- @tko: fix link to collection when merged -->This rule is pretty straightforward and detects requests to an URI ending with `/rpc2`:
+We are going to test that the appsec component detects correctly CVE-2023-42793, which is part of the [virtual patching collection](https://app.crowdsec.net/hub/author/crowdsecurity/collections/appsec-virtual-patching), that should be installed for this to work (see `cscli appsec-rules list`).
+[This rule](https://app.crowdsec.net/hub/author/crowdsecurity/appsec-rules/vpatch-CVE-2023-42793) is pretty straightforward and detects requests to an URI ending with `/rpc2`:

 > cat /etc/crowdsec/appsec-rules/vpatch-CVE-2023-42793.yaml
 ```yaml